-But I could now both “talk and write” about this trauma in a way that I’ve been told over and over seems to be indeed helpful to others in the unique way that listening to somebody who has walked the talk can be.
+But I could both “talk and write” about this trauma in a way that I’ve been told seems to be indeed helpful to others in the unique way that listening to somebody who has walked the talk can be.
 My former colleagues in public relations tease me that this is what happens when P.R. folks have a heart attack: we just keep on speaking and writing and looking stuff up – because that’s all we know how to do!

 For the women in my heart health presentation audiences, my brief introduction to my own heart attack story turns out to be a surprisingly entertaining cautionary tale of what never to do after a man with the letters M.D. after his name sends you home from the E.R. in mid-heart attack with an acid reflux misdiagnosis.

 As Dr. Siebert says, I have learned how “to talk about these experiences as an observer and learner, to confess mistakes, bad judgment, weaknesses, and laugh at myself!”
-My presentations, oddly enough, are consistently – and amazingly – filled with gales of laughter – for both me and my audience members.
+My presentations, oddly enough, are consistently – and amazingly – greeted with gales of laughter – for both me and my audience members.
 One reviewer in fact described my talks as “part cardiology bootcamp and part stand-up comedy!”

-According to Dr. Siebert, the transformational process that leads from recovering from any deeply traumatic experience to being a helpful resource for others generally tends to follow a complex sequence of steps and phases, including:
+According to Dr. Siebert, the transformational process that leads from recovering from a deeply traumatic experience to becoming a resource for others can generally tend to follow a complex sequence of predictable phases, including: